-- This means that with method 2 you can input different expressions in the same SWITCH function.
-And each of these expressions will be evaluated for being TRUE().
-Even if multiple expressions evaluate to true, the corresponding result will only be returned for the first value that equals true.
+- This means that with method 2, you can input different expressions in the same SWITCH function.
+Each of these expressions will be evaluated for being TRUE().
+Even if multiple expressions are evaluated as true, the corresponding result will only be returned for the first value that equals true.

 - The equivalent IF formula repeats the IF function 3 times.